zhaokg/hemiphoto2LAI/README.md

 devtools::install_github("zhaokg/hemiphoto2LAI")
 ```

 Note that the avove will install "hemiphoto2LAI" from source.
 Becaues hemiphoto2LAI was written in the mixed use of C/C++ and Fortran.
-You need to make sure your machine is able to build packages from source.
+You need to make sure your machine is able to have a C and a Fotran compiler appropriately set up.
 For example, see [Package Development Prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) for the tools needed for your operating system.
-In particular, on Windows platforms, you need to have the Rtools tooklit installed.
+In particular, on Windows platforms, one option is the Rtools toolkit.

 ### 3. Pre-compiled binary